The BerkelBike Pro

 It is smaller than the Pro and therefore even easier to transport and store.
 The Pro can easily be disassembled without tools so that it fits into the car.

 TRANSFORMING YOUR BERKELBIKE

-You do not need to buy a new bike if you want to use the Pro instead of the Connect or vice versa.
+You do not need to buy a new bike if you want to use the BerkelBike Pro instead of the Connect or vice versa.
 If you have already purchased the Connect, you only need to purchase the back part of the Pro.
 If you already have the Pro, you only need to purchase the connector to link the front part of the Pro to your wheelchair.
 If you want both, you can buy the Connect together with the back part of the Pro.
-You can then transform the Connect into the Pro without the need of any tools.
+You can then transform the Connect into the Pro without using any tools.